MicrosoftDocs/cpp-docs/docs/cpp/string-and-character-literals-cpp.md

 | alert (bell) | \\a |
 | hexadecimal | \\xhhh |

 An octal escape sequence is a backslash followed by a sequence of one to three octal digits.
-An octal escape sequence terminates at the first character that's not an octal digit, if encountered sooner than the third digit, and warning C4125 is generated if the character is a decimal digit.
+An octal escape sequence terminates at the first character that's not an octal digit, if encountered sooner than the third digit.
 The highest possible octal value is `\377`.
-An octal escape sequence that has a higher value causes error C2022: '*value-in-decimal*': too big for character.

-A hexadecimal escape sequence is a backslash followed by the character `x`, followed by a sequence of hexadecimal digits.
-An escape sequence that contains no hexadecimal digits causes compiler error C2153: "hex literals must have at least one hex digit".
+A hexadecimal escape sequence is a backslash followed by the character `x`, followed by a sequence of one or more hexadecimal digits.
 Leading zeroes are ignored.
 In an ordinary or u8-prefixed character literal, the highest hexadecimal value is 0xFF.
 In an L-prefixed or u-prefixed wide character literal, the highest hexadecimal value is 0xFFFF.
 In a U-prefixed wide character literal, the highest hexadecimal value is 0xFFFFFFFF.

 This sample code shows some examples of escaped characters using ordinary character literals.
 The same escape sequence syntax is valid for the other character literal types.